kaltura/developer-platform-docs/documentation/player-portal/ios/player-events-ios.md

 ### Listening to events from plugin code

-Plugins can't call `addObserver` on the player, instead, an identical function exists on the `MessageBus` object that is passed to the plugin.
+Plugins can't call `addObserver` on the player; instead, an identical function exists on the `MessageBus` object that is passed to the plugin.

 ## Core Player Events